-Additionally, it is believed that the microscopic simulation is the most detailed approach to simulate grinding.
-However, as the scale of machining shrunk down to sub-micrometer dimensions, the undulations in the machined topography start to overlap with the extent of elastic recovery of the workpiece, posing challenges in accurately estimating the material’s elastic recovery effect.
+Microscopic simulation is considered the most detailed approach to simulate grinding.
+However, as the scale of machining shrinks to sub-micrometer dimensions, the undulations in the machined topography start to overlap with the extent of elastic recovery of the workpiece, posing challenges in accurate estimation of the material’s elastic recovery effect.
 In our recent work [38, 39], we proposed a method to quantify elastic recovery of silicon in ultra-fine rotational grinding based on the inclination of workpiece surface.
-Experiment results showed that this method can successfully extract the elastic recovery and the tip radius of active grits at the end of grinding.
+Experimental results showed that this method can successfully extract the elastic recovery and the tip radius of active grits at the end of grinding.

-3.2 Analytical model based on machining theory
+3.2 Analytical models based on machining theory